betapekens/rag_credit_agricole/README.md

   ```

   Alternatively, you can access the FastAPI Swagger UI for an interactive experience.
 Open your browser and navigate to [http://localhost:8000/docs](http://localhost:8000/docs) to explore and test the API endpoints.

+## TODO
+- Better implementation of `.env` for docker deployement.
+- Implement error handling for missing or invalid `.env` configurations.
+- Write detailed documentation for API endpoints.
+- Add logging and monitoring for the API service.
+- Explore integration with cloud-based vector databases.
+- Add examples of real-world use cases in the documentation.